strimzi/strimzi-ui/client/Bootstrap/README.md

 # Bootstrap

 This directory contains all code required to bootstrap the UI.
-This will include the build entry point `index.js` ([for further details, see build documentation](../../docs/Build.md)), `index.html` template which will ultimately be returned the to the user when the access the UI, as well as all the React components that set up initial UI state and represent UI level behaviours, such as Navigation or user management.
+This will include the build entry point `index.ts` ([for further details, see build documentation](../../docs/Build.md)), `index.html` template which will ultimately be returned the to the user when the access the UI, as well as all the React components that set up initial UI state and represent UI level behaviours, such as Navigation or user management.

 While it's own directory, the code in this directory should be tested and developed in the same manner as a [`Panel`](../Panels/README.md) component, but additionally make use of user story end to end tests, which drive the whole UI to achieve the stated user goals.